sickozell/SickoCV/README.md

 **Reset Cursors on Load**
 Always resets Cue/Loop Start/stop to 0 and 100% when a new sample is loaded.

-**Store Sample in Patch**
-This option enables storing the sample in the patch file when the patch is saved or VCV is closed.
-When VCV is relaunched, or patch is loaded from another machine, the sample will be loaded from patch file if the original stored reference is not reachable, without loosing it.

 **Disable NAV buttons**
 Disables panel Sample Navigation buttons to avoid utilizing mistakes.

+**Store sample in Patch**
+This option allows to save the loaded samples in vcv patch file to use it on other machines or if the orginal sample files are missing.
+Please note that this could make the patch filesize very large.

 **Presets**
 There are some factory presets stored in the context menu for common using settings.